ipunkt/laravel-analytics/README.md

 ### Analytics::render()

+Context: Blade Templates, View

 For rendering the correct javascript code.
+It is necessary to have it in all layout files to track your actions and page calls.

 	/**
 	 * returns the javascript code for embedding the analytics stuff